JeftaDirksen/StoragenodesGraph/README.md

   - 1-year resolution (1-day intervals) - uses LAST consolidation

   Note: All RRAs use the LAST consolidation function, which preserves the last value when condensing data rather than averaging.

+  **Important**: If you have an existing RRD database and the RRA structure has changed, you'll need to delete the existing database (`./data/db.rrd`) for the changes to take effect.
+The database will be automatically recreated on the next collector run.

 ## File Structure